On addition chains and progress on the Scholz conjecture: Sub-addition chains

-\begin{definition} Let the sequence $1,2,\ldots,s_{k-1}, s_{k}=n$ be an addition chain producing $n$ with the corresponding sequence of partition Then we call the sub-sequence $(s_{j_{m}})$ for $1\leq j\leq k$ and $1\leq m\leq t\leq k$ a \textbf{sub-addition} chain of the addition chain producing $n$.
-We say it is \textbf{complete} sub-addition chain of the addition chain producing $n$ if it contains exactly the first $t$ terms of the addition chain.
-Otherwise we say it is an \textbf{incomplete} sub-addition chain. \end{definition}
+We call the sub-sequence $(s_{j_{m}})$ for $1\leq j\leq k$ and $1\leq m\leq t\leq k$ a \emph{subaddition} chain of the addition chain that leads to $n$.
+We say that it is a \emph{complete} sub-addition chain of the addition chain that leads to $n$ if it contains exactly the first $t$ terms of the addition chain.
+Otherwise, we say that it is an \emph{incomplete} subaddition chain. \end{definition}

-\subsection{\textbf{Equivalent addition chains}}
+\subsection{Equivalent addition chains}

-In this section we introduce and study the notion of \textbf{equivalence} of an addition chain producing a given number.
+In this section, we introduce and study the notion of \emph{equivalence} of an addition chain producing a given number.
 We launch the following languages.